Reserve & online unit readings

 - Reading lists are easy to create, annotate, manage and update

-- Flexible layout allowing lists to be organised by week, topic, or theme
+- Flexible layout allows lists to be organised by week, topic, or theme

 - Easy inclusion of multimedia, web resources, blogs and other media types